The William E. Boeing Department of Aeronautics &

 inclusion, are committed to graduate and undergraduate education,

-A&A is committed to excellence in research and teaching.
-The
+committed to excellence in research and teaching.
+The successful

-successful candidate is expected to develop a vigorous and
+candidate is expected to develop a vigorous and innovative

-high-quality teaching that integrates research with instruction at
+teaching that integrates research with instruction at both the

-both the undergraduate and graduate levels, and to participate in
+undergraduate and graduate levels, and to participate in service